matloff/fastBigStat/README.md

   where the 1 x 2 matrix A = (g<sub>1</sub>(&mu;), g<sub>2</sub>(&mu;)).

   The right-hand side is now a linear form in an asymptotically MV normally distributed vector, thus asymptotically MV (actually univariate) normal, with mean 0 and variance A &Sigma; A'.
+Again, A must be estimated as we say in the Delta method above.